brettshollenberger/easy_ml/instructions/bolt2rails.md

 1. Take an existing frontend, and properly integrate it into the backend to achieve {task}
 2. Use the following rules to achieve your goal

+## Use Browser Environment Only

+- All Typescript code will run in the browser only.
+Do not use any Node.js or server-side features.

 ## InitialData

 ### Replace